 4. Buy Meat in Bulk

 Meat is usually the most expensive part of a meal.
-Purchasing larger packages of meat that are sold at a lower price per pound can save you money.
+When budget meal planning, purchase larger packages of meat that are sold at a lower price per pound will save you money.

-Search your area for a local meat store (in Tampa we recommend Good Earth), check prices at warehouse stores like BJs, or try a bulk food supplier like Zaycon.
+Search your area for a local meat store (in Tampa we recommend Good Earth), check prices at warehouse stores like BJs, or Sam’s.
 If buying in bulk is too much for your budget, find a friend to split a large order with (you’ll be helping their budget, too).